-The Long Island Regional Planning Board and Suffolk County have identified the Laboratory site as overlying a deep-flow recharge zone for Long Island groundwater (Koppelman, 1978).
-Precipitation and surface water that recharge within this zone have the potential to replenish the Magothy and Lloyd aquifer systems lying below the Upper Glacial aguifer.
-It has been estimated that up to two-fifths of the recharge from rainfall moves into the deeper aquifers.
-The extent to which groundwater on site contributes to deep-flow recharge has been confirmed using an extensive network of shallow and deep wells installed at BNL and surrounding areas (Geraghty & Miller, 1996), This groundwater system is the primary source of drinking water for both on- and off-site private and public supply wells and has been designated a sole source aquifer system by the U.S. Environmental Protection Agency.
+The Long Island Regional Planning Board and

+Suffolk County have identified the Laboratory site as overlying a deep-flow recharge zone for Long Island groundwater (Koppelman, 1978).
+Precipitation and surface water that recharge within this zone have the potential to replenish the Magothy and Lloyd aguifer systems lying below the Upper Glacial aguifer.
+It has been estimated that up to two-fifths of the recharge from rainfall moves into the deeper aguifers.
+The extent to which groundwater on site contributes to deep-flow recharge has been confirmed using an extensive network of shallow and deep wells installed at BNL and surrounding areas (Geraghty & Miller, 1996).
+This groundwater system is the primary source of drinking water for both on- and off-site private and public supply wells and has been designated a sole source aguifer system by the U.S. Environmental Protection Agency.

-The Laboratory's five in-service drinking water wells draw up to 1,000 gallons per minute, or approximately 1.34 million gallons of water per day, from the aquifer to supply drinking water, process cooling water, or fire protection.
-This water is treated to remove contaminants and is then returned to the aquifer by way of recharge basins or injection wells.
-In 2021, BNL pumped approximately 340 million gallons of water.
+The Laboratory's four in-service drinking water wells withdraw almost 1 million gallons of water per day, from the Upper Glacial aquifer to supply drinking water, process cooling water, and for fire protection.
+This water is treated to remove contaminants that may be present prior to its distribution.
+Most of the water is returned to the aquifer by way of on-site recharge basins.

 Groundwater flow directions across the BNL site are influenced by natural drainage systems: eastward along the Peconic River, southeast toward the Forge River, and south toward the Carmans River (Figure 1-3).
 Pumping from on-site supply wells affects the direction and speed of groundwater flow, especially in the central, developed areas of the site.
 The main groundwater divide on Long Island is aligned generally east-west and lies approximately one-half mile north of the Laboratory.
-Groundwater north of the divide flows northward and ultimately discharges to the Long Island Sound.
-Groundwater south of the divide flows east and south, discharging to the Peconic River, Peconic Bay, south shore streams, Great South Bay, and Atlantic Ocean.
+Groundwater north of the divide flows northward and ultimately discharges to the Long Island Sound, Groundwater south of the divide flows east and south, discharging to the Peconic River, Peconic Bay, south shore streams, Great South Bay, and Atlantic Ocean.
 The regional groundwater flow system is discussed in greater detail in Stratigraphy and Hydrologic Conditions at the Brookhaven National Laboratory and Vicinity, Suffolk County, New York, 1994-97 (Scorca et al., 1999).